AlexNghiem/ctpnetpy/README.md

-# ctpnetpy: The Python package of cTP-net
+# cTPnet: The Python package of cTP-net

 This package is designed to be used by the R code of [cTP-net](https://github.com/zhouzilu/cTPnet).